 CHICAGO CEREBRAL PALSY LAWYERS

 Children diagnosed with cerebral palsy require expensive, intensive care.
 Parents who believe their child’s condition resulted from a medical error need support.
-As Cerebral Palsy Lawyers, we can help in filing a lawsuit that might alleviate some of the expenses associated with treatment.
+As Chicago Cerebral Palsy Lawyers, we can help in filing a lawsuit that might alleviate some of the expenses associated with treatment.

 Cerebral palsy is generally caused by genetic mutations or unpreventable delivery complications.
 However, in some cases, medical negligence causes this devastating birth injury.
 If a medical professional’s negligence causes a birth injury such as cerebral palsy, filing a lawsuit might allow the family to seek damages.
 This could mean compensation for medical bills and other associated costs.